saylordotorg/course_phil101/Unit06.md

+---
+layout: default
+title: "PHIL101: Introduction to Philosophy"
+course_description: "An introductory study on the fundamental questions and methodologies of philosophical inquiry, including metaphysics, epistemology, political philosophy, ethics and the philosophy of religion."
+next: ../../../
+previous: ../Unit05
+---
 **Unit 6: Final Exam** <span id="6"></span>
 -   **Final Exam: The Saylor Foundation’s “PHIL101 Final Exam”**
     Link: The Saylor Foundation’s [“PHIL101 Final